jonaddams/sign/memory.md

 - Individual recipient deadlines removed in favor of document-level expiration
 - Document expiration date feature implemented

+### Current Status (as of April 24, 2025)

+- Multi-step framework is complete and fully functional
+- Mobile-responsive layouts have been implemented throughout the application
+- Document viewer properly functions on both desktop and mobile devices
+- Field Placement component now renders properly on mobile with optimized layout
+- Templates page has a mobile-friendly card layout with improved information display
+- Authentication routes have been streamlined by removing redundant code
+- All key components now adapt well to different viewport sizes

 ### Next Implementation Steps

 1. ✅ Create the `DocumentFlowContext.tsx` file with state management